Eli112358/piper-switcher/README.md

 # piper-switcher
-Automatically switch profiles based on active window (like G Hub) on Linux
+Automatically switch Piper profiles based on active window on Linux (like G Hub on Windows)

 # Installation